trapexit/mergerfs/mkdocs/docs/project_comparisons.md

 * [https://docs.kernel.org/filesystems/overlayfs.html](https://docs.kernel.org/filesystems/overlayfs.html)

-overlayfs is effectively the successor to unionfs, unionfs-fuse, and aufs and is widely used by Linux container platforms such as Docker and Podman.
-It was developed and is maintained by the same developer who created FUSE.
+overlayfs is effectively the functional successor to unionfs, unionfs-fuse, and aufs and is widely used by Linux container platforms such as Docker and Podman.
+Both overlayfs and FUSE were originally created by Miklos Szeredi.

 If your use case is layering a writable filesystem on top of read-only filesystems then you should look first to overlayfs.
-Its feature set however is very different from mergerfs and solve different problems.
+Its feature set however is very different from mergerfs and solves different problems.

 ## RAID0, JBOD, SPAN, drive concatenation, striping